 New Delhi Indian Restaurant was one of three Indian Restaurants I have eaten in Thailand and I had a few great meals here.
 As always the portions are large and will for sure keep you full.
 They have both indoor and outdoor seating with fans and air-con.
 It is a great place to chill out after a busy day to people watch from the balcony with a cold beer.
 While there I paid $7.50 for curry, rice, naan, and soda.

 Opening hours: Sunday- Saturday 11am-12am

 Location: 46/32, A, Ratchawithee Road, Chiang Mai

-There are so many markets in Chiang Mai you will seriously be in heaven.
-With such a variety no matter what day of the week it is I promise you will be able to find a market very easy.
+One of my favorite things to do in Chiang Mai is exploring all the amazing markets.
+With such a variety no matter what day of the week it is I promise you will be able to find a market very easily.
 My personal favorite is the Sunday Night Walking Street Market which is the largest market in Chiang Mai set up 1km along Ratchadamnoen Road.

 Chiang Mai Gate Night Food Market